ckeditor/github-writer/README.md

 # GitHub WYSIWYG Rich-Text Editor

-Replaces the plain-text markdown input textareas from GitHub.com pages with a WYSIWYG rich-text editor, powered by [CKEditor 5](https://ckeditor.com/).
+Replaces the plain-text markdown input textareas from GitHub.com pages with a WYSIWYG rich-text editor, powered by [CKEditor](https://ckeditor.com/).

 ---